-Note: This graph is a count of current EDIS data using the ICD codes B34.9 and J06.9, which are consistent with a clinical presentation of a viral illness.
+Note: This graph is a count of current EDIS data using the ICD codes B34.9 and J06.9, which are consistent with a clinical presentation of influenza-like illness.
 This data may differ from that presented in the Winter Respiratory Illness Report provided by the Information and System Performance Directorate, DoH.

-The number of respiratory illness presentations to EDs remained in the higher-range of values usually reported at this time of year (Figure 3).
+The number of respiratory illness presentations to EDs was stable in the past week and remained in the higher range of values usually reported at this time of year (Figure 3).